-Cardamom, coriander, turmeric, ginger, tamarind, asafoetida…the stars of Indian cuisines are many, and each has a unique personality that it lends unabashedly to every preparation.
+Cardamom, coriander, turmeric, ginger, tamarind, asafoetida… the stars of Indian cuisine are many, and each has a unique personality that it lends unabashedly to every preparation.

-This morning proceed for a spice trail that is an exploratory journey through Indian cuisine.
-Pay a visit to a local market and buy some of the product there – fresh and bursting with colour.
-Walk into an everyday Indian kitchen, and watch the magic play out.
-Savour the fragrance of a myriad spices, working in harmony to make the meal memorable.
+This morning proceed for a spice trail exploratory journey of Indian cuisine.
+Pay a visit to a local market and buy some produce – fresh and bursting with colour.
+Walk into an everyday Indian kitchen and watch the magic play out.
+Savour the fragrance of a myriad spices, working in harmony to make a memorable meal.
 Listen to stories of seasonal produce, of handpicking local vegetables and of the people who grow them.
 Create a drool worthy meal, sit back and relish every mouthful.

-Today we will drive toward Thekkady and Periyar Wildife reserve.
-The journey by road itself is an experience, passing through bustling towns in the plains, rubber plantations on the foothills and undulating tea gardens and spice plantations on the mountains.
+Today we will drive toward Thekkady and Periyar Wildlife reserve.
+The journey by road itself is an experience, passing through bustling towns in the plains, rubber plantations in the foothills and undulating tea gardens and spice plantations in the mountains.
 At some point on our journey, we will visit a private plantation which grows pepper, cardamom, cloves, cinnamon, nutmeg and more.
 Learn even more about how to use them, combine them, and savour the special magic they bring to even the most commonplace foods.

 Today we will drive along the Kerala coast to the docks at Thothapally in the Alleppey district to board our private houseboat.
 This environmentally-friendly vessel is unique to Kerala’s placid waterways.
 Prior to their conversion to passenger boats with all the modern comforts, these traditional craft known as kettuvallom once plied these waters as rice barges.
 Coir (coconut fibre rope) and resin from cashew kernels, not nails, hold the kettuvallom together – a shipmaking practice passed down through the centuries.